swharden/SWHarden.com/content/blog2/2021-05-15-python-credentials.md

 ---
-Title: Managing Credentials with Python
+title: Managing Credentials with Python
-Description: How to safely work with secret passwords in python scripts that are committed to source control
+description: How to safely work with secret passwords in python scripts that are committed to source control
 Date: 2021-05-15 21:00:00
 tags: ["python"]
 ---